ec965/MP-Recs/src/to-do.md

 # to-do
-2. reject bad emails
-4. stop sign-in form from being pushed up by loading icon
 5. accordian for location list
-1. username and email options for query?
 2. setup global theme and style
 5. set currentTab back to 0 after testing